 We built project governance to track deliverables — scope, budget, milestones.
 But the conditions under which delivery becomes impossible go entirely unmonitored.

-TenbitLabs is built on a research-backed premise: the human communication layer of a project is a more sensitive early warning system than any structured reporting process we have designed.
+TenbitLabs is built on a research-backed premise: the communication layer of a project reveals early signs of drift before they appear in any structured reports.

-We analyse the patterns in how your team communicates — not the content of messages, but the structure, frequency, sentiment, and topology — to surface failure risk weeks before it becomes visible in formal reports.
+We analyse the project-level communication patterns — not the content of messages, but the structure, frequency, sentiment, and topology — to surface failure risk weeks before it becomes visible in formal reports.

 This is not surveillance.
 It is signal detection.